How To Count All Cells Except A Certain Value In Excel

 6. Then when we input a name text such as jerry Li in cell C2, it will display number 2 in cell D2.

-7. This is because there are 2 cells contains text jerry li which use different character cases.
+7. This is because there are 2 cells containing text jerry li which use different character cases.

 1.1.2 Partially Equal To.

-1. We use the same data cells example as section 1.1.1.
+1. We use the same data cell example as section 1.1.1.

 2. To compare partial cell text to a text value ( that means cell text contains the text value ) we can use the asterisk in the COUNTIF function’s criteria parameter to implement the fuzzy compare.